coursetable/ferry/docs/getting_started.md

 docker-compose -f docker-compose.yml -f docker-compose.hasura.yml up
 ```

 This command will start Hasura in addition to the Postgres container specified in the default compose file.
+The console can be viewed at [localhost:8080](https://localhost:8080).

 ## Troubleshooting